 I am so excited to announce that the e-book pre-order for Misbehavior is Growth: An Observant Parent’s Guide to Three Year Olds is NOW AVAILABLE!!
-The release date will be January 8, 2021!!

 - Amazon Kindle US